wheelnext/provider-variant-xpu/README.md

-# XPU Variant Provider Plugin
+# Intel Variant Provider Plugin

 A variant provider plugin for the Wheel Variant upcoming proposed standard that enables automatic detection and selection of Intel GPU-optimized